solana-foundation/developer-content/docs/programs/anchor/program-structure.md

 }
 ```

-## account macro
+## #[account] macro

 The
 [`#[account]`](https://github.com/coral-xyz/anchor/blob/v0.30.1/lang/attribute/account/src/lib.rs#L66)
-macro is applied to structs to defines the data structure for custom accounts
+macro is applied to structs that define the data stored in custom accounts
-the program can create.
+created by your program.

 ```rust
 #[account]